-Secretary of State Condoleezza Rice: "Unfortunately, because there is not a government with which the international community can deal it is very difficult to do more, pass the humanitarian side, and we do believe that were there a government that accepted international standards that have been a part of the record by the way for a very long time — these are agreements by the way that Palestinians themselves have signed on to like the Road Map — it would be possible of course for the international community to do more if the international principles were respected."
+Secretary of State Condoleezza Rice: "Unfortunately, because there is not a government with which the international community can deal, it is very difficult to do more, past the humanitarian side.
+And we do believe that were there a government that accepted international standards, that have been a part of the record, by the way, for a very long time — these are agreements Palestinians themselves have signed onto, like the Road Map — it would be possible, of course, for the international community to do more, if the international principles were respected."

-Meanwhile, former Israel Defense Forces chief of staff Moshe Ya’alon is denying reports he fled New Zealand this week after he was ordered arrested on charges of war crimes.
-The warrant was issued following a complaint that Ya’alon ordered an attack in the Gaza Strip that killed thirteen civilians and a Hamas leader in 2002.
-Ya’lon is also the target of a lawsuit here in the United States for ordering Israel’s bombing of a UN compound in Lebanon in 1996.
-The attack killed more than one hundred civilians.
-Ya’alon is currently a "Distinguished Fellow" at the Washington Institute for Near East Policy.
+Meanwhile, former Israel Defense Forces Chief of Staff Moshe Ya’alon is denying reports he fled New Zealand this week after he was ordered arrested on charges of war crimes.
+The warrant was issued following a complaint that Ya’alon ordered an attack in the Gaza Strip that killed 13 civilians and a Hamas leader in 2002.
+Ya’alon is also the target of a lawsuit here in the United States for ordering Israel’s bombing of a U.N. compound in Lebanon in 1996.
+The attack killed more than 100 civilians.
+Ya’alon is currently a distinguished fellow at the Washington Institute for Near East Policy.

-The United Nations has launched a four billion dollar appeal to the world’s richest countries for humanitarian emergencies.
-Most of the donations would go to Africa, including one billion dollars for the war-ravaged Sudan.
-UN Secretary General Kofi Annan urged rich countries to improve on previous donations.
+The United Nations has launched a $4 billion appeal to the world’s richest countries for humanitarian emergencies.
+Most of the donations would go to Africa, including $1 billion for the war-ravaged Sudan.
+U.N.
+Secretary-General Kofi Annan urged rich countries to improve on previous donations.

 In Britain, new video has surfaced of Alexander Litvinenko just weeks before his death.
 Litvinenko is the Russian spy who died last week of an apparent poisoning.
-He had been investigating the death of Anna Politkovskaya — the Russian journalist and government critic shot dead at her Moscow apartment in October.
-The new video was taken at a journalists’ event in London on October 19th.
+He had been investigating the death of Anna Politkovskaya, the Russian journalist and government critic shot dead at her Moscow apartment in October.
+The new video was taken at a journalists’ event in London on October 19.
 Litvinenko accuses Russian President Vladimir Putin of ordering Politkovskaya’s murder.

 Shortly before he died, Litvinenko accused Putin of being behind his poisoning as he lay on his deathbed.
 Meanwhile, police in Ireland have launched an investigation into whether former Russian Prime Minister Yegor Gaidar was poisoned when he fill ill last week.

 Here in the United States, a government research agency has concluded paperless electronic voting machines jeopardize voting because they "cannot be made secure."
-In what the Washington Post calls the most sweeping condemnation of electronic voting by a federal agency, the National Institute of Standards and Technology — NIST — says votes should be counted independently of the software in voting machines used across the United States.
+In what The Washington Post calls the most sweeping condemnation of electronic voting by a federal agency, the National Institute of Standards and Technology, or NIST, says votes should be counted independently of the software in voting machines used across the United States.
 Opponents of electronic voting are urging the Election Assistance Commission to adopt NIST’s recommendations.

-In New Orleans, officials have admitted a non-English speaking immigrant worker was "lost" inside the Louisiana prison system for thirteen months.
+In New Orleans, officials have admitted a non-English-speaking immigrant worker was "lost" inside the Louisiana prison system for 13 months.
 The worker, Pedro Parra-Sanchez, was arrested and charged with assault in October of last year — just six days after moving to New Orleans to work on recovery efforts.
 Parra-Sanchez passed through three state prisons without speaking to a single defense attorney, prosecutor or judge.
-He was eventually found not by state officials but by a pro-bono defense attorney acting on a tip from other prisoners.
+He was eventually found not by state officials but by a pro bono defense attorney acting on a tip from other prisoners.
 Without his income, Parra-Sanchez’s family was forced to move out of their California home and into a trailer.
-He was also unable to speak to them often because of the pricy cost of collect calls from prison.
+He was also unable to speak to them often because of the pricey cost of collect calls from prison.
 Parra-Sanchez finally saw a courtroom Tuesday, where he pleaded innocent to the assault charge.
 He’s been set free and given permission to return to California to his family.

-Meanwhile, the Department of Homeland Security has acknowledged the existence of a program that assigns travelers crossing US borders a computerized score rating their risk as terrorists or criminals.
-The risk assessments are kept on file for forty years.
+Meanwhile, the Department of Homeland Security has acknowledged the existence of a program that assigns travelers crossing U.S. borders a computerized score rating their risk as terrorists or criminals.
+The risk assessments are kept on file for 40 years.
 Travelers are not allowed to see their own ratings.
-The program has affected nearly every traveler crossing US borders in the last four years — including US citizens.
+The program has affected nearly every traveler crossing U.S. borders in the last four years — including U.S. citizens.
 David Sobel of the Electronic Frontier Foundation said: "It’s probably the most invasive system the government has yet deployed in terms of the number of people affected."

-And finally, commemorations are being world-wide today for the fifteenth anniversary of World AIDS Day.
-Some twenty-five million people have died from AIDS.
+And commemorations are being worldwide today for the 15th anniversary of World AIDS Day.
+Some 25 million people have died from AIDS.
 Forty million people are living with HIV.
 Infection is also on the rise.
-11,000 people — or one person every eight seconds — contract HIV on a daily basis.
-If present trends continue, AIDS will surpass the fourteenth century Bubonic Plague — otherwise known as the Black Death — as the deadliest outbreak of disease in human history.
+Eleven thousand people — or one person every eight seconds — contract HIV on a daily basis.
+If present trends continue, AIDS will surpass the 14th century bubonic plague — otherwise known as the Black Death — as the deadliest outbreak of disease in human history.